HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The emphasis in the preceding passage is on the necessity for conquering sin and self-will, on holiness of heart and actions, not just a profession of faith in Christ.

-Paul says, “They which do such things shall not inherit the kingdom of God” (Galatians 5:21).
+Paul says, “Those who do such things will not inherit the kingdom of God” (Galatians 5:21).
 But today’s gospel is, “Those who do such things shall not inherit the kingdom of God unless they believe in Christ.”
-We have made the Word of God of none effect by our traditions.
+We have made the Word of God of no effect by our traditions.
 What good is the grace of God in Christ unless it converts us until we no longer do these things?

 Imperfection of doctrine will not put a person in the lake of burning sulfur.
 But fear will!
 Unbelief will!
 Depravity will!
 Murder will!
 Adultery will!
 Spiritism will!
 Idolatry will!
 Lying will!